Poojitha3003/Virtual-Assistant-JARVIS/README.md

 # Virtual-Assistant-JARVIS

-Jarvis AI is a sophisticated software application designed to provide intelligent interactions and efficient data management using a combination of Python, HTML, CSS, SQL, and JavaScript.
+Virtual-Assistant-JARVIS is a sophisticated software application designed to provide intelligent interactions and efficient data management using a combination of Python, HTML, CSS, SQL, and JavaScript.
 This application leverages advanced programming techniques to deliver a user-friendly and responsive interface, real-time dynamic interactions, and powerful backend functionalities.

 ## Table of Contents